liserman/handcodeR/README.md

 ```

 We can resume the annotation process at any point by using the returned
-dataframe from our last execution of `handcode()` as input to a new
+data frame from our last execution of `handcode()` as input to a new
 `handcode()` command.
 By default, the function will resume the
 annotation at the first text that has not been annotated yet.